 2 T lemon juice

-1 tsp fresh herb ( like parsley, mint, thyme, tarragon)
+1 tsp fresh herb ( like parsley, thyme, or tarragon)

 You could can add an herb to this.
-I happened to have thyme, but really any tender herb would work fine ( parsley, basil, tarragon, mint).
+I happened to have thyme, but really any tender herb would work fine (thyme, parsley, tarragon, mint).
+Whisk.

 Drain your potatoes, toss with a little vinaigrette, set aside or set on platter.

-Toss Arugula and bresola slivers with some of the vinaigrette, just enough to coat, reserving the rest.
+Toss Arugula with some of the vinaigrette, just enough to coat, reserving the rest.